 This year we will focus on Inclusive Leadership and how building a diverse and inclusive team can help you achieve better business results, build employee engagement and improve retention.

-We are delighted to invite you and your colleagues to this years' annual panel discussion and lunch on Friday, 3rd November at the Ivy Ballroom, a must attend event of the year for all business leaders.
+We are delighted to invite you and your colleagues to this years' annual panel discussion and lunch on Friday, 3rd November at the Ivy Sunroom, a must attend event of the year for all business leaders.